 The Admissions Process

 Bishop Luffa School is a Church of England Academy.
-Our admissions are controlled by the Board of Directors.
+Admissions are controlled by the Directors.
 Admissions to the Sixth Form are from the school’s Year 11 pupils and from those wishing to join the Sixth Form from other schools.
 Although we are a Church of England school, there are no denominational requirements for entry into the Sixth Form.
-Applicants, however, need to be aware that the ethos of Bishop Luffa is that of a church school and all those who attend are expected to be present at all assemblies and acts of worship for their Year, as well as the school Eucharists for the Sixth Form which take place twice in the school year.
+Applicants, however, need to be aware that the ethos of Bishop Luffa is that of a church school and all those who attend are expected to be present at all assemblies and acts of worship for their year, as well as school Eucharists for the Sixth Form which take place twice in the school year.

-We ask that students wishing to study A-level courses have a minimum of five GCSEs at grade 5 or above, with either a grade 6 or above in the subjects they wish to study at A-level.
-Please look carefully at all of the individual subject entry requirements.
-For example, applicants wishing to study Maths usually need to have achieved a grade 7 or above at GCSE.
+Admission is decided upon an applicant’s academic merits.
+Those wishing to study A level courses will need a minimum of five GCSEs at grade 5 or above, with usually a grade 6 or above in the subjects they wish to study at A level.
+Applicants wishing to study Maths need to have achieved at least a grade 7 at GCSE.
+Specific subject requirements are detailed in the Sixth Form prospectus.

 What happens next?